Application Performance Management (APM) with Bigstream xRay

-In the realm of data analytics and machine learning (ML), APM has become a key aspect of application development.
+In the realm of data analytics and machine learning (ML), Application Performance Management (APM) has become a key aspect of application development.
 APM’s goal is to provide detailed analysis of big data applications with respect to performance and potential improvements therein.
-Data scientists and developers as well as operations professionals can use it to understand how to improve platform configuration, application structure and infrastructure for higher performance.
+Data scientists and developers as well as operations professionals can use APM to understand how to improve platform configuration, application structure and infrastructure for higher performance.

 This is becoming relevant as analytics and models leverage larger, more unstructured, and formerly dark data sources.
 It is also particularly relevant when utilizing emerging acceleration technologies, to understand how and where to apply them.

 To meet these ends, Bigstream has developed the xRay APM tool which profiles big data applications, specifically Apache Spark.
-It works seamlessly with Bigstream Hyperacceleration (see: https://bigstream.co/resources/hyper-acceleration-bigstream-technology/), in a synergistic way providing users with applicable analysis of their production application performance, as well as the potential benefits of applying acceleration technology. xRay is easy to install, provides fully web-based analysis and runs both in the cloud and on-premise.
-Note that xRay can also be used standalone to assess workload performance, independent of acceleration.
+It works seamlessly with Bigstream Hyperacceleration, providing users with analysis of their production application performance, as well as the potential benefits of applying acceleration technology. xRay is easy to install, provides fully web-based analysis and runs both in the cloud and on-premises. xRay can also be used to assess workload performance, independent of acceleration.

 The rest of this paper is structured as follows.
 We first describe xRay and the answers it provides.
 We then briefly discuss how Bigstream Hyperacceleration works in tandem with xRay.
 Finally, explain how to get started with xRay, as well as describe plans for future releases.